 Bob Rauner, MD, MPH:

-Most of my prior working career has been in family medicine, spending 15 years taking care of rural and underserved populations.
-I started working more on community health issues after seeing the huge toll on health that obesity was taking on my patients.
+Prior to starting Partnership for a Healthy Lincoln, I spent 15 years working as a family physician taking care of rural and underserved populations.
+I started working on community health issues after seeing the toll on health that obesity was taking on my patients.
 My academic background is a bit varied consisting of a bachelor's degree in philosophy from Creighton University, a medical degree from the University of Nebraska Medical Center, and a master's degree in public health from Johns Hopkins.
-I also work part time as a clinical coordinator for Wide River Technology Extension Center and hold positions as chair of the Nebraska Medical Association's public health committee and co-chair of the Nebraska Academy of Family Physicians' legislative committee.
+I split my time between community health work here at Partnership for a Healthy Lincoln and working as medical director of SERPA ACO, a physician led accountable care organization with 10 clinics spread from Bellevue to McCook that take care of approximately 100,000 Nebraskans.
 My wife Lisa is also a family physician and I have 3 daughters that attend Lincoln Public Schools.